Archita0102/PD-OpenLANE-Workshop/README.md

     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/501465c3-4729-46ad-a8d3-a11784543f6e">

-Core:Section of the chip where the fundamental logic of design is placed Die:Consists of core , a small semiconductor material specimen on which the fundamental circuit is fabricated
+**Core:** Section of the chip where the fundamental logic of design is placed

+**Die:** Consists of core , a small semiconductor material specimen on which the fundamental circuit is fabricated

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/ce558824-0a4a-4bd3-9c2e-3a7913dc0198">